Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Discussion and Interpretation

 \subsection{Evolving Heterogeneous Outgassing}

 Our measurements reveal a CO-driven coma in 3I/ATLAS ($\ce{CO2}/\ce{CO}=(42.4\pm0.9)\%$ and $\ce{H2O}/\ce{CO}=(44.4\pm0.7)\%$) with a complex outgassing geometry which varies from species to species.
 The volatile composition of 3I/ATLAS during our observations is in general super-enriched compared to water with respect to values found in solar system comets \citep{DelloRusso2016,Harrington2022,Biver2024b}.
-On the one hand, our measurements took place when the comet was at \rh{}$\sim2.4$ au post-perihelion, and thus traversing the \ce{H2O} ice line.
-To the best of our knowledge, this work represents the first post-perihelion, multi-species coma physics study of a comet at such \rh{}.
+Our measurements provide a rare characterization of the interplay between $N$ and \trot{} for a comet at \rh{}$\sim2.4$ au post-perihelion, and thus traversing the \ce{H2O} ice line.

 At these distances, \ce{H2O} sublimation becomes less vigorous as solar insolation attenuates, leaving CO and \ce{CO2} to gradually overtake \ce{H2O} as the primary activity drivers.
 The analysis of these three species in \cite{Cordiner2026} is consistent with 3I/ATLAS's transition from \ce{H2O}- to CO-dominated outgassing as it receded from the Sun.
 Since the majority of comet composition studies are undertaken interior to \rh{}$\sim3$ au in \ce{H2O}-dominated comae \citep[e.g.,][ and references therein]{DelloRusso2016,Lippi2021}, this caveat must be kept in mind, as $Q(x)/Q(\ce{H2O})$ in 3I/ATLAS during our observations may no longer be strictly indicative of bulk nucleus ice abundances.
 On the other hand, serial pre-perihelion ALMA measurements and near-perihelion IRAM 30-m measurements of \ce{CH3OH} found that it was significantly enriched compared to solar system comets \citep{Roth2026a,Biver2026}, consistent with the interpretation that 3I/ATLAS was generally enriched in trace volatiles regardless of activity driver.